hifly81/connect-bson-converters/README.md

 SMTs:

-- org.hifly.kafka.smt.JsonKeyToValue - get value from _id and copy on value fields
+- org.hifly.kafka.smt.JsonKeyToValue - get value from record.key and copy on a new field in record.value

 ## Install oracle jdbc driver in maven local repo